Cochlear Implants: Facts, Benefits and Risks

 Inability to understand language well:

-No test exists that a person can take prior to surgery that will predict how well they will understand language after implantation surgery.
+No test exists that a person can take before surgery that will predict how well they will understand language after implantation surgery.

 A person might hear strange sound caused by interactions with magnetic fields, such as ones near airport screening machines.